-Business entities in Norway
+Business entities in Norway in 2023

 Healy Consultants will assist our Clients with establishing the optimal corporate structure for their business activities in Norway.
 There are several ways of doing business in Norway, the most common being to set up an LLC.
 Our Clients intending to finance their business by issuing shares and/or listing on a stock exchange will also be interested to read about how to set up a Norwegian PLC.
 Alternatively, foreign companies can also set up a branch office or a representative office.